25 things to see and do in Nerja and Torrox, the city of Europe’s Balcony

 WHERE TO STAY

 In order to enjoy the Axarquia in Malaga, there is nothing better than going to Fuerte Hoteles.
-Fuerte Calaceite holiday apartments are located in the perfect spot in eastern Costa del Sol, between Torrox and Nerja, typical Andalusian towns with the best weather in Europe.
+Olée Holiday Rentals apartments are located in the perfect spot in eastern Costa del Sol, between Torrox and Nerja, typical Andalucian towns with the best weather in Europe.
 This type of accommodation offers relaxing moments and a great number of activities and places to visit.
 The complex has air conditioning, a wide hall with satellite TV and a modern kitchen equipped with an oven, dishwasher, washing machine and drier.
 Some features a terrace and beautiful views of the Mediterranean Sea.